karenpayneoregon/datagridview-excel/readme.md

 - By using BindingList/BindingSource
     - You are not limited to just DataGridView, bindings can be done on TextBoxes for instance.
+- Provides several simple examples for exporting DataGridView to Excel

 | Project        |   Description